Understanding The Basics Of Zone & Man Coverage In Football

 The remaining linebacker core and another cornerback essentially drop into a zone where they are.
 As shown in the image above, this results in about each player owning 1/4 of the underneath field.
 The responsibilities underneath look very similar to a Cover-3 defense.

-Strengths & Weaknesses Of Zone Coverage
+Strengths & Weaknesses Of Zone Defense

 The strengths and weaknesses come from who is on the field at the time this defense is called.
-A nickel package vs. a 4-3 (or even a dime package) will dictate the speed and coverage skills on the players on the field.
+A nickel package vs. a 4-3 (or even a dime package) will dictate the speed and coverage skills of the players on the field.

 An offense could look to exploit a linebacker (as opposed to a corner) by dropping all the way to the boundary.
 On the flip side, the offense may look to run the ball toward the nickel corner side if they favor that matchup over going toward a linebacker instead.